 Benefits of Project Management Training

-Project Management is all about the effective management of change and can benefit an organisation in many ways because it provides a systematic approach to managing and controlling different types of projects and different types of change.
+Project management is all about the effective management of change.
+It can benefit an organisation in many ways because it provides a systematic approach to managing and controlling different types of projects and different types of change.

 Professional project management can ensure that organisations of all sizes reap the benefits of a well-controlled, project-based approach to business.
-Some of these benefits are listed below:
+Some of these benefits are:

 • Provide a rigorous approach to defining a realistic, but still challenging, timescale and budget for completion of the project.

-A survey of past delegates who have attended Parallel Project Management Training Courses has provided further insight into the benefits of PM training in terms of acquiring new skills, developing existing skills and gaining practical advice to implement in the day-to-day work environment.
+A survey of past delegates who have attended Parallel’s project management training courses has provided further insight into the benefits of project management training in terms of acquiring new skills, developing existing skills and gaining practical advice to implement in the day-to-day work environment.

 When questioned, almost 90% of course attendees believed that their organisation had benefited from their attending the course.
 Specific benefits mentioned by delegates are:

-1. Having a common language to describe issues within a business and has helped allow clearer definitions of areas for development versus best practice.
+• Having a common language to describe issues within a business, which has helped allow clearer definitions of areas for development versus best practice.

-4. Improving communication between stakeholders and improved awareness and implementation of Leadership skills / qualities.
+• Improving communication between stakeholders and improved awareness and implementation of leadership skills/qualities.

 Formal training was seen to be particularly useful for improving communication between stakeholders and developing a better awareness of the leadership qualities required in a project manager.
-In meetings and when discussing project management tools and techniques a formal training course helped those involved to better understand what was being discussed and to ensure everyone was working from a consistent knowledge base.
-Training also helped when it came to putting together and managing the project team and dealing with the different characteristics of project teams; many delegates viewed the professional qualifications obtained as a necessary part of progressing up the career ladder by equipping PMs with a thorough understanding of the essential attributes of a successful project.
+In meetings and when discussing project management tools and techniques, a formal training course helped those involved to better understand what was being discussed and to ensure everyone was working from a consistent knowledge base.
+Training also helped when it came to putting together and managing the project team and dealing with the different characteristics of project teams.
+Many delegates viewed the professional qualifications obtained as a necessary part of progressing up the career ladder, as they equip project managers with a thorough understanding of the essential attributes of a successful project.

 • Planning